hetalang/heta-compiler/index.md

 Platform can be structured using a prepared template of folders and pre-constructed embedded files.
 Heta compiler provides the `heta init` tool for creating a such a modeling platform template.

-The tool creates a draft platform including supplementary files and directories including the `platform.js` file, and files for __git__ repository.
+The tool creates a draft platform including supplementary files and directories, such as the `platform.js` file, and files for the __git__ repository.

 >For more information see the [CLI references](./cli-references?id=quotheta-initquot-command) documentation.